History of gravitational theory: Hipparchus of Nicaea, Lucretius and Vitruvius

+Plutarch, Pliny the Elder, and Claudius Ptolemy

+Greek philosopher Plutarch (c.
+46) attested the existence of Roman astronomers who rejected Aristotelian physics, "even contemplating theories of inertia and universal gravitation", and suggested that gravitational attraction was not unique to the Earth.
+The gravitational effects of the Moon on the tides were noticed by Pliny the Elder (23–79 AD) in his Naturalis Historia and Claudius Ptolemy (c.
+100) in his Tetrabiblos.

+Byzantine era

+John Philoponus

-In the 6th century CE, the Byzantine Alexandrian scholar John Philoponus proposed the theory of impetus, which modifies Aristotle's theory that "continuation of motion depends on continued action of a force" by incorporating a causative force which diminishes over time.
+In the 6th century AD, the Byzantine Alexandrian scholar John Philoponus proposed the theory of impetus, which modifies Aristotle's theory that "continuation of motion depends on continued action of a force" by incorporating a causative force which diminishes over time.
+In his commentary on Aristotle's Physics that "if one lets fall simultaneously from the same height two bodies differing greatly in weight, one will find that the ratio of the times of their motion does not correspond to the ratios of their weights, but the difference in time is a very small one".

 Indian subcontinent

+Brahmagupta

-The Indian mathematician/astronomer Brahmagupta (c.
-598c.
-668 CE) first described gravity as an attractive force, using the term "gurutvākarṣaṇam (गुरुत्वाकर्षणम्)" to describe it:
+Brahmagupta (c.
+598) was the first Indian scholar to describe gravity as an attractive force:

 The earth on all its sides is the same; all people on the earth stand upright, and all heavy things fall down to the earth by a law of nature, for it is the nature of the earth to attract and to keep things, as it is the nature of water to flow ...
 If a thing wants to go deeper down than the earth, let it try.
 The earth is the only low thing, and seeds always return to it, in whatever direction you may throw them away, and never rise upwards from the earth.